pyk/solidity-spec/README.md

 #### Destruction

 A contract can be removed from the blockchain with `selfdestruct(recipient)`, sending its remaining balance to the `recipient`.
-The behavior of `selfdestruct` was significantly restricted in the Cancun EVM upgrade (EIP-6780).
+The behavior of `selfdestruct` was significantly restricted in the Cancun EVM upgrade (EIP-6780), where it no longer destroys the contract's code or storage.

 ### Inheritance